 His practice focuses on onshore and offshore projects for the upstream and midstream oil and gas and petrochemical industry.
 This requires the implementation of his combined knowledge and experience on soil and rock mechanics for geotechnical characterization and analyses, geotechnical earthquake engineering, engineering applications of geomorphology, and hazard, vulnerability, and risk mitigation.

 Clients value Rodolfo's ability to identify and address geotechnical challenges related to site preparation and development in challenging environments throughout the world.
 He has conducted numerous geohazard evaluations for facilities and pipelines, site development feasibility studies, earthquake reconnaissance missions and post-earthquake assessment of the performance of earthen structures and foundations, and large-scale modeling projects.
-Geohazard related projects have included assessing the effects of ice scour on offshore pipelines in cold regions, seismically and wave induced liquefaction analysis, steep slopes and landslide management including hazard and asset monitoring systems, pipeline stream crossing flood hazard evaluation and mitigation, probabilistic seismic hazard analyses and hazard calculations for seismically-induced landslides, effects of sea level rise on existing facilities and its mitigation, etc. Rodolfo is the main author of the 2018 PRCI guidance document entitled "Guidelines for Management of Geohazards Affecting the Engineering and Construction of New Oil and Natural Gas Pipelines."
+Geohazard related projects have included assessing the effects of ice scour on offshore pipelines in cold regions, seismically and wave induced liquefaction analysis, steep slopes and landslide management including hazard and asset monitoring systems, pipeline stream crossing flood hazard evaluation and mitigation, probabilistic seismic hazard analyses and hazard calculations for seismically-induced landslides, and effects of sea level rise on existing facilities and its mitigation.
+Rodolfo is the lead author of the 2018 Pipeline Research Council International (PRCI) guidance document entitled "Guidelines for Management of Geohazards Affecting the Engineering and Construction of New Oil and Natural Gas Pipelines."